LxPense/Prozen2074/readme.md

 # Prozen2074

-The whole project data of Prozen2074, a space shoot 'em up that's been in developement for 5+ years!
+The whole project data of Prozen2074, a shoot 'em up that is being developed by me and Zyto

-## Local developement

-1. Open index.html in your browser pleasee.